 When you surf privately, website operators, search engines, and your internet service provider can still see your IP address and all the activities that can be assigned to this IP address — and the system admins at your workplace naturally also know which web pages you’ve visited (perhaps even during working hours).

 So if you use your browser’s incognito mode, you’re not surfing anonymously.
-But there are alternative ways for online privacy when surfing: VPNs, or “virtual private networks”.
+But there are alternative ways for online privacy when surfing: free VPNs, or “virtual private networks”.

 Make private browsing safer with a VPN

-If you’d like to surf anonymously or privately, it’s advantageous to use a VPN.
+If you’d like to surf anonymously or privately, it’s advantageous to download a free VPN.
 That’s because a different technical approach is taken compared to your browser’s incognito mode.
 When connecting via a VPN, your actual IP address is not shown.
 Instead, search engines and website operators see the VPN’s IP address.

 Such a solution for private surfing is ideal for many looking for safety and anonymity, including in countries with repressive regimes where online censorship prevails.
 But even private individuals, who don’t have to fear any repression due to their online activities, also appreciate VPNs such as for banking online when on vacation.